CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/password.png)

-4. Now in the WVD client double click on the **Default Desktop** to access it.
+4. In the WVD dashboard, click on the **Default Desktop** to access it.

    ![ws name.](media/lb46.png)